Michaelm999/Projects/riddlemethis/README.md

 + The background of the Logo does not quite match up wiht the rest of the background.
 It is off hue slightly.

 ## Dream Features
-+ Ability for both players to play again without refreshing
++ Ability for both players to play again without refreshing.
 + Short answer section that require users to write in answers to questions.
-+ Link to share game with others.
++ Randomize the position of the answers.

 ## Credits
 + Game Logo made with [Logo Makr](https://logomakr.com/)